wildwinter/Ink-Tester/README.md

     e.g. `--maxSteps=1000`\
     Default is 10000, to avoid infinite loops - but when using default, an error will be reported and testing will cease.
 If you specify your own maxSteps, this won't error.

+* `--maxChoices=<num>`

+    If this is >=0, limits the number of choices tested at each choice point.
+This is useful to emulate a UI which only shows a limited set of choices at any one time.
+This assumes it's drawing from the top.\
+    e.g. `--maxChoices=3` means 'only test the first 3 of every set of choices'\

 * `--ooc`

     Run an out-of-content check, instead of the normal coverage check.